AlexAegis/rx_bevy/docs/concepts.md

 ### Scheduler

-The scheduler is a shared queue that subscribers have access to (always passed in by the user) to issue tasks to be executed.
+The scheduler is a shared queue that subscribers have access to (always passed in by the user) to issue work to be executed.

 ### Executor

-The executor is the thing responsible to drive tasks, collected by the scheduler queue.
-It owns the scheduler, and handles to the scheduler queue can be acquired from the executor.
+The executor is the thing responsible to drive the work delegated to the scheduler, collected by the schedulers queue.
+It owns the scheduler, for which handles can be acquired from the executor.

-### Tasks
+### Work

-There are multiple types of tasks, depending on how they are handled with respect to time.
-So that reimplementing basic time based logic - like a delay - is not required by the issuer of the task.
+There are multiple types of work, depending on how they are handled with respect to time.
+So that reimplementing basic time based logic - like a delay - is not required by the issuer of the work.

-Tasks can be issued, cancelled, or invoked from the scheduler queue.
+Work can be issued, cancelled, or invoked from the scheduler queue.

-#### Immediate Tasks
+#### Immediate Work

-The simplest type of tasks, they execute as soon as the executor can see the task and then drop it.
+The simplest type of work, it executes as soon as the executor receives it.

-#### Delayed Tasks
+#### Delayed Work

-Delayed tasks will be executed only after their specified delay has passed.
+Delayed work will be executed only after its specified delay had passed.

-#### Repeated Tasks
+#### Repeated Work

-Repeated tasks re-execute their work each time they repeat, after a specified time interval.
+Repeated work re-executes its work each time it repeats, after a specified time interval.

-#### Continuous Tasks
+#### Continuous Work

-Continouos tasks are like repeated tasks but without a time interval, they simply execute as many times as often as they can.
+Continouos Work is like repeated work but without the time interval, they simply execute as many times as often as they can.

-> It depends on the executor to define the actual frequency these tasks are
+> It depends on the executor to define the actual frequency this type of work is
 > running at.
 >
 > - With the tickable executor, this means on every `tick` call.
 > - In Bevy, this means once every frame.
+> - In an async executor, this would be set to a reasonably fast interval, like
+>   a target FPS.

-#### Invoked Tasks
+#### Invoked Work

-Invoked tasks are not executed automatically, but based on their `invoke_id` can be "invoked" which means executing it as soon as the executor can.
+Invoked work is not executed automatically, but based on its `invoke_id` can be "invoked" which means executing it as soon as the executor can.

+> For a ticking executor this means the next tick after invokation

 ### Scheduler Context

-Executors define a context, passed in as a mutable reference to the tasks whenever they are executed.
+Executors define a context, passed in as a mutable reference to the whenever they are executed.
 The main job of the context is to provide the current time (as a `Duration`, denoting the time passed since startup).